adlan1988/warzone/README.md

 # Warzone - Warmerise API Client

-Warzone is a Python API built for Warmerise, and is of similar style to PlayN.
+Warzone is a Python API client built for Warmerise, and is of similar style to PlayN.

 Currently Warzone can: